 We also received a lot of positive (and constructive) feedback for which we are grateful.
 Thank you to all the amazing, interesting, and passionate people who made this conference possible.

-Serverless is about AWS Lambda
+Serverless and AWS Lambda

 Absolutely not.
 First of all, apart from Lambda there are other serverless compute services such as Azure Functions, Google Cloud Functions, Auth0 Webtask, and IBM OpenWhisk.
 Lambda may offer (IMHO) a more mature solution at the moment but it’s not the only player in town.